parse-community/parse-server/README.md

 | Node.js 15 | 15.8.0               | June 2021        | ✅ Fully compatible |

 #### MongoDB
 Parse Server is continuously tested with the most recent releases of MongoDB to ensure compatibility.
-We follow the [MongoDB support schedule](https://www.mongodb.com/support-policy) and only test against versions that are officially supported and have not reached their end-of-life date yet.
+We follow the [MongoDB support schedule](https://www.mongodb.com/support-policy) and only test against versions that are officially supported and have not reached their end-of-life date.

 | Version     | Latest Patch Version | End-of-Life Date | Compatibility      |
 |-------------|----------------------|------------------|--------------------|